mbabynames search ✿

 Titan James

-Meaning: Titan = "noble and strong", James = "supplanter".
+Meaning: Titan = "great one", James = "supplanter".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Titan William

-Put "noble and strong" next to "resolute protector" and you get a name that feels considered.
+Put "great one" next to "resolute protector" and you get a name that feels considered.
 Titan William works on paper and out loud.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Titan Michael

-Put "noble and strong" next to "who is like God" and you get a name that feels considered.
+Put "great one" next to "who is like God" and you get a name that feels considered.
 Titan Michael works on paper and out loud.
 Titan ends on a nasal sound.
 Michael's opening M avoids any muddiness.

 Titan David

-Meaning: Titan = "noble and strong", David = "beloved".
+Meaning: Titan = "great one", David = "beloved".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Titan Joseph